Welcome to Pantheon Resources

 If the first two wells confirms our understanding of the Woodbine/Eagleford sandstone and the presence of sufficient hydrocarbons, it could open the way for early development of up to 300 million barrels of oil equivalent on the joint venture's acreage, according to independent geological consultant Art Berman.

 Unlike recent onshore shale oil discoveries in the United States, the Eagleford sandstone formation can be developed without the need for either horizontal drilling or "fracking" (unconventional reservoir stimulus), both of which techniques add materially to development costs.
 As a result any discovery is expected to be economic at prices below $30 per barrel.
 The project economics also benefit from being located very close to infrastructure and transportation links in East Texas, with operating costs potentially as little as $1 per barrel of oil equivalent.

 CEO Jay Cheatham is a career oil industry veteran who spent 30 years at ARCO, latterly as President of ARCO Oil and Gas International.
 A recent TV interview, recorded on 2 June 2015, can be viewed at left of this page.

 A two-well contract for the drilling rig was signed in May 2015.
 The first well was spudded on 26th July 2015 and is expected to take around 45-50 days to complete on a trouble free basis.
 No further announcements will be made until the drilling operations have been completed..
 When it has finished drilling this well, the drilling rig which has been contracted by the joint venture for its two-well drilling programme will move immediately to the second site in Tyler county.
 You can keep in touch with the Company's progress by signing up to our news feed or visiting the press release section of this site.
-A further announcement will be made when the well has spudded.
+Photographs of the Polk Country drilling operations can be found in the Image Library.